 From October 17 to November 16, 2018, take part in the Penn State Short Edition Fall contest.
 Submit your short story or poem to have the chance to be published in the Short Story Dispensers on our campuses!
 Nothing is easier: read the rules below and submit your short story or poem!

 Our fall contest theme is: Lost & Found.

-To welcome spring and fresh starts, our contest theme is “New Beginnings.”
-To be accepted, your text must be significantly tied to this theme.
+To be accepted, your short story or poem must be significantly tied to this theme.